-- There is some sarcasm and opinion based comments.
+- There are some sarcasm and opinion-based comments.

-- For anything you read with bias or one-sided opinions, it is good to fact check from reputable sources if the source itself if biased.
+- For anything you read with biased or one-sided opinions, it is good to fact-check from reputable sources if the source itself if biased.

 The goal of this article is to provide a different point of view to start the conversation.
 Never attack anyone personally for their beliefs online or in person.
 Opposing views are welcome, just be polite.

 According to the data from the US Department of Health and Human Services, over 632,000 children in the United States were served (entered, existed, or temporarily placed) in the foster care system in 2020.
 Nationwide, 20,000 kids age out of foster care each year, many without much of anyone or anything to call their own.
 In any given year, 155,000 kids are waiting to be adopted with a waiting period of 9 to 18 months from the day of the official start of the paperwork.
 Many of these kids have special needs where they need care around the clock, special medical equipment, ongoing medical treatments, surgeries, and everything else.
 Some kids don’t arrive in the foster care system until they are older and often have behavioral issues or arrive with siblings that generally make them less likely to be adopted compared to younger children.

 Click to read: Texas Adoption Resource Exchange (or click image below)